Gluten Free Wacky Cake : Vegan Chocolate Cake

 This vegan chocolate cake goes by many names.
 Wacky cake.
 Depression Cake.
 King Arthur Flour calls it a “Cake Pan Cake.”
 Mainly because you can mix all the ingredients in the pan and bake it.
 No extra bowls needed.
 No matter what you call it, it tastes amazing.

-I will confess that I lack expert skill in making the one minute boiled chocolate frosting.
-Disheartened, I told my husband I felt awful that I couldn’t get it perfect.
+I will confess that I lack expert skill in making the one minute boiled chocolate frosting my mother in law uses.
 It was grainy.
 Or too soft.
 Or too hard.
 Ironically, my husband says in the 40+ years he’s been eating it, his mom has made the frosting all those ways, and more.
-So I don’t feel so bad.
+So don’t feel bad if you try it and it’s not perfect.

 Egg Free and Dairy Free Substitutions

 OUT OF COCOA? – According to this recipe for Vanilla Crazy Cake from Totally the Bomb, you can leave out the cocoa.
-However, this also means you need to reduce the amount of vinegar.
-Instead of 1 tbsp, you use 1 tsp.
+However, this also means you need to reduce the amount of vinegar and increase the vanilla.

 Gluten Free Wacky Cake